George Jackson Brigade

-The George Jackson Brigade was a militant group founded in the mid-1970s, based in Seattle, Washington, and named after George Jackson, a dissident prisoner and Black Panther member shot and killed during an alleged escape attempt at San Quentin Prison in 1971.

-The group combined veterans of the women's liberation movement, homosexuals and Black prisoners.
+The George Jackson Brigade, or GJB, was a militant group founded in the mid-1970s, based in Seattle, Washington, and named after George Jackson, a dissident prisoner and Black Panther member shot and killed during an escape attempt at San Quentin Prison in 1971.
+The group combined veterans of the women's liberation movement, LGBTQ activists, and Black prisoners.

 The organization was ideologically diverse, consisting of both communists and anarchists.
 It engaged in a number of bombings and other revolutionary attacks on governmental and business sites, as well as bank robberies over the years from 1975 through 1977.
-The group broke up with the death or imprisonment of many of its members by the end of that period.
+The group broke up with the death or imprisonment of many of its members by 1978.

 Formation

-In 1974 Ed Mead traveled to San Francisco, just a few years after his release from prison for a pharmacy burglary, hoping to connect with the Symbionese Liberation Army.
-However, when he arrived there he joined with another group, the New World Liberation Front or NWLF, where he learned to make pipe bombs.
+In 1974, Ed Mead traveled to San Francisco, just a few years after his release from prison for a pharmacy burglary, hoping to connect with the Symbionese Liberation Army.
+However, when he arrived there he joined with another group, the New World Liberation Front (NWLF), where he learned to make pipe bombs.

 Ed returned to Seattle, where he went underground to begin the armed struggle.
 He was joined soon after by his friend Bruce Seidel.
 They named the group after George Jackson, based on his promise that he would haunt his oppressors after his death.